Decode Zillij

 Project

-Decode Zillij is a participatory and educational design project inspired by the geometric visual language of Moroccan zillij.
-Zillij is a traditional mosaic art form in which small geometric tiles come together to form complex patterns.
-Due to its intricate geometric and mathematical structure, zillij can sometimes feel difficult or distant.
-This project explores how this visual language can be made more accessible in a simple, playful, and creative way.
+Decode Zillij is a participatory and educational design project inspired by the geometric visual language of traditional Moroccan zillij mosaic art.
+Due to its complex geometric and mathematical structure, zillij can sometimes feel distant or difficult to approach.
+This project explores how this rich visual language can be unlocked in an accessible, playful, and creative way.